r-simmer/simmer/cran-comments.md

 Code refactoring + performance improvements + some minor new features.

+Note: CRAN checks show a gcc-UBSAN issue that is not yet resolved because it's a (minor, with no practical consequences) bug in Boost.
+More info: https://github.com/eddelbuettel/bh/issues/37

 ## Test environments

 * Fedora 26 + GCC + clang (local), R 3.4.1